intjelic/python-sfml/doc/source/api/audio.rst

    Base class defining a sound's properties.

-   :class:`sfml.audio.SoundSource` is not meant to be used directly, it only serves as a common base for all audio objects that can live in the audio environment.
+   :class:`SoundSource` is not meant to be used directly, it only serves as a common base for all audio objects that can live in the audio environment.